abbychau/multiqueue2/Readme.md

 an example why that's needed, NYSE occasionally does not keep the consolidated feed up to date with the individual feeds and markets fall into disarray.

-## <a name = "footnotes">Footnotes</a>

-<a name = "ft1">1</a>.
-The queue is technically not lockless - a writer which has claimed a write spot
-but then gotten stuck will block readers from progressing.
-There is a lockless MPMC bounded queue, but it requires a statically known max senders and I don't think can be extended to broadcast.
-In practice, it will rarely ever matter.